Skip to Content

 They were part of a broad group of turtles known as baenids, of which at least eight survived the mass extinction only to perish subsequently due to other causes.
 (Source)

-Are Turtles Part Of The Dinosaur Family?
+Are Turtles Dinosaurs and Part Of The Dinosaur Family?

 Paleontologists connected turtles to dinosaurs for several reasons.
 Here are some of those reasons.